-- (1) Target represents amounts earned in 2013 pursuant to the Company's profit-sharing program.
-Maximum represents 5% of the total profit sharing pool available to the CEO as described in Compensation Discussion and Analysis-Profit Sharing Bonus contained herein. - (2) Represents restricted stock bonus awards issued pursuant to the terms of the Company's Omnibus Plan.
+Target represents amounts awarded and earned in 2015 pursuant to the Company's profit-sharing program, as discussed in the Compensation Discussion and Analysis - Profit Sharing Bonus section herein.

+(2) Represents restricted stock awards issued pursuant to the terms of the Company's Omnibus Plan.
 Restricted stock awards are subject to a three-year vesting schedule, with 1/3 of the shares vesting each year on the anniversary of the grant date of the awards.
 Dividends are paid quarterly prior to vesting.
-The 2013 awards were based on criteria further described in the Compensation Discussion and Analysis section contained herein. - (3) Represents SARs issued pursuant to the terms of the Company's Omnibus Plan.
-SAR awards are subject to a three-year vesting schedule, with 1/3 of the shares vesting each year on the anniversary of the grant date of the awards.
-SARs become exercisable upon vesting and expire on the tenth anniversary of the grant date.
-The 2013 awards were based on criteria further described in the Compensation Discussion and Analysis section contained herein.
+The 2015 awards were based on criteria further described in the Compensation Discussion and Analysis - Long-Term Incentive Stock Compensation section contained herein.